What Is the Fair Debt Collection Practices Act - FDCPA?

 Debt-collection attorneys

-The FDCPA, along with the Fair Credit Reporting Act (FCRA) and the Fair Credit Billing Act (FCBA), is meant to protect your interests as a consumer.
+The FDCPA, along with the Fair Credit Reporting Act (FCRA) and the Fair Credit Billing Act (FCBA), is meant to protect your interests when you have debt.

 What Is the Purpose of the FDCPA?

 The FDCPA exists to enforce limits on debt collectors.
-Without these rules, debt collectors would have free rein to use deceptive or unfair tactics to get consumers to pay debts.
+Without these rules, debt collectors would have free rein to use deceptive or unfair tactics to get consumers like you to pay debts.

 The FDCPA lays out clear guidelines for when and how debt collectors can pursue debts.
-Here’s the breakdown of what’s okay and what’s not:
+Here’s what’s okay and what’s not:

 When can debt collectors contact you?
-A debt collector generally can't contact you at a time or place that's unusual or is otherwise known to be inconvenient to you.
+A debt collector generally can't contact you at a time or place that's unusual, or is known to be inconvenient to you.
 (You get to be the one to tell them what’s inconvenient for you.)
-They also can't contact you before 8:00 AM or after 9:00 PM.
+They also can't contact you before 8 AM or after 9 PM

-Can debt collectors call other people?
+Can debt collectors call other people to try to reach you?
 They can’t call you at work if they know you’re not allowed to take calls there.
-They can reach out to your friends or family, but only to find out how to get in touch with you.
+They can reach out to other people, but only to find out how to get in touch with you.
+They can only discuss your debt with you, your spouse, your parents (if you're a minor), your guardian or executor, or your attorney.
+Is harassment off-limits?
+Debt collectors can’t harass you or anyone else about a debt.
+That includes spamming you with calls, texts, or emails.

 What if you have a lawyer?
 If a debt collector knows you have a lawyer for debt collection purposes, they have to stop calling you and talk to your lawyer instead.